nirajan10/assignment-2-conditional-loop/README.md

-# Assignment 1: C Programming Basics
+# Assignment 2: Conditional and loops

 ## Instructions